Spriting guide

 Corner Corner

-This, as mentioned in the curve part, is when a horizontal and a vertical segment are joined by sharing one pixel whose actual sides touch the rest of both segments, and is pretty good at conveying sharp points such as claws on a Pokémon.
-The other type is the point, also mentioned in the curve part, which is where a single-pixel segment joins two adjacent segments that are both shifted to the same side of it:
+This is when a horizontal and a vertical segment are joined by sharing a pixel whose actual sides touch the rest of both segments, and it is pretty good at conveying sharp points such as claws on a Pokémon.
+The other type is the point, which is where a single-pixel segment joins two adjacent segments that are both shifted to the same side of it:

 Point Point